kanavmittal314/verification-lab-berkeley/discussion.md

 # Discussion

 **Discuss with your partner:**
 - What does each assertion check for?
 Why is it important that we have that assertion?
-Your TA will ask you to explain a couple of the assertions you wrote during check-off.
+Your TA will ask you to explain a couple of the assertions you wrote or your partner wrote during check-off
 - What similarities and differences do you see between the assertions written for the Moore implementation vs. the assertions written for the Mealy implementation?

 **Complete with your partner:**